Integrate bots

 Ensure the customer knows they are talking to a bot

-It is recommended that you make it clear, maybe in the welcome message, that the customer is talking to a bot, as if they think they are talking to a human and then discover they aren't it can cause frustration.
+It’s recommended that you make it clear, maybe in the welcome message, that the customer is talking to a bot, as if they think they are talking to a human and then discover they aren't it can cause frustration.

 How to integrate

-Creating a bot adaptor
+Create a bot adaptor

 There is a choice of API's to use and this depends on whether you want to use our Chat tool for live chats or not, in addition to your bot.
-Your choices are:

-Using the Chat API
+Use the Chat API

-###Access Token for the bot
+Access token for the bot

 • chat:ra